 It gets a bit confusing when you consider that Earth 11 features Gender Flip versions of characters that already HAVE Distaff Counterparts, or who already ARE distaff Counterparts.
 For example; Superlad.

-The Ame-Comi universe features most of the primary hero roles in the hands of the usual female distaff counterparts.
-So Jesse Chambers is The Flash, Carrie Kelly is Robin, Natasha Irons is Steel, ECT.
+The Ame-Comi Girls universe features most of the primary hero roles in the hands of the usual female distaff counterparts.
+So Jesse Chambers is The Flash, Carrie Kelly is Robin, Natasha Irons is Steel, etc.

 Metal Men Issue 32 features a story called "The Metal Women Blues", where the team gets jealous of Tin and Nameless and get their creator, Will Magnus, to create opposite sex counterparts for them.
 During the subsequent mission, a rift grows between the males (Gold, Iron, Lead, Tin, Mercury, and Platinum Man) and females (Gold Girl, Iron Girl, Lead Girl, Nameless, Mercury Girl, and Platinum).